 Ladybugs have three main defenses against predators.
 Their brightly colored bodies warn potential predators that it is poisonous, even though these beetles are not.
 Ladybugs also secrete a bad tasting fluid when attacked which makes them an unwanted prey.
-Thirdly, these beetles can play dead!
-When faced with a sticky situation, ladybugs pretend they are dead until the danger passes.
+Last, these beetles can play dead!
+When faced with a threatening situation, ladybugs pretend they are dead until the danger is gone.

-Broccoli, milkweed and other plants that attract aphids are where ladybugs tend to live.
-These beetles move on once they eat all the aphids on one plant.
+They normally live in shrubs, trees, fields, gardens, and other plants that attract aphids.
+These beetles relocate once they eat all the aphids on one plant.